 - Here he has manipulated the tones to suggest night falling.
-It is St. Mark's Basic (the Bacino) and we are looking towards the entrance of the Giudecca Canal at a large sailing ship to the left of San Giorgio Maggiore.
+It is St. Mark's Basin (the Bacino, the area facing the Doge's Palace) and we are looking towards the entrance of the Giudecca Canal at a large sailing ship to the left of San Giorgio Maggiore.
 As in most of his etchings the view is reversed. - This was one of the first plates he produced after he arrived and is one of a series of twelve etchings making up the First Venice Set.
 It was published by the Fine Art Society in 1880 the year after he arrived.